JasonNg91/ros2_magslam/README.md

 ## magdrive package
 ### driver
 The driver node can be used to command a ground robot to drive along a predetermined mapping path.
 The pose is obtained as a geometery_msgs/PoseStamped from Robot_1/pose.
 The drive commands are published as a geometry_msgs/Twist to cmd/vel.
-This node has no config file (yet), configuration can be done in the sourcecode in magdrive/src/driver.cpp
+Three launch files with preset paths are included:
+* rectangle.launch.py
+* rectangle_invert.launch.py
+* grid.launch.py

 ## magslam_msgs package
 This package contains the custom message types and services used by the magslam package.